Skip to Content

 Baked Sweet Potato Casserole

-I wait for sweet potato season so I can buy them and make this Baked Sweet Potato Casserole.
+I (patiently) wait for sweet potatoes to hit our local grocery stores so I can buy them and make this Baked Sweet Potato Casserole.
 What I really love about it is you don’t need a casserole pan.
 You can just bake the “casserole” right in the sweet potato itself.

 Mushroom and Rice Casserole.